Featured schools near , edit

 Geographic Diversity

-Americans aren’t the only ones with an interest in Other Finance and Financial Management Services.
-About 9.2% of those with this major are international students.
+Students from other countries are interested in Other Finance and Financial Management Services, too.
+About 10.8% of those with this major are international students.

 Salaries According to BLS

-Other Finance and Financial Management Services majors often go into careers with median salaries of $146,830.
+The median salary for someone in a career related to other finance and financial management services is $146,830.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.